 - Stiffness, especially after waking up

-- Difficulty jumping into car or on furniture
+- Difficulty jumping into the car or onto furniture

-- Licking area of a specific joint or joints
+- Licking self over specific joint or joints

 - Changes in behavior and/or attitude